Home » Symptoms » Cat Symptoms A-Z » Sensitivity to Touch in the Head and Neck Region

 Basics and possible causes

 Sensitivity to touch can indicate neurological, muscular, or dermatological problems.
-It is important to understand that the nerves, muscles, and skin in the head and neck region are closely connected, so disorders in one of these areas can lead to increased sensitivity.
+It is important to understand that the nerves, muscles, and skin in the head and neck region are closely connected, and thus disturbances in any of these areas can lead to increased sensitivity.

-Neurological causes could be nerve inflammations or compressions.
-These could be caused by herniated discs, tumors, or other structural abnormalities.
+Neurological causes could include nerve inflammatory conditions or compressions.
+These could be caused by herniated discs, tumors, or other structural anomalies.
 Such conditions often lead to pain and sensitivity to touch.

-Dermatological problems such as skin infections, parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
-Parasites can cause a variety of diseases in animals and humans. infestations, or allergic reactions can also lead to sensitivity to touch.
-The skin may be inflamed or irritated, which causes pain upon contact.
+Dermatological problems such as skin infections, parasiticParasitic refers to diseases or conditions caused by parasites.
+Parasitic infections can affect the digestive tract, skin, and other organ systems. infestations, or allergic reactions can also lead to sensitivity to touch.
+The skin may be inflamed or irritated, causing pain upon contact.

 Typical accompanying symptoms